mnorin/ba.sh/README.md

 Instead of "obj" use something like `__OBJECT__` or `__CLASS_NAME__` to avoid substring collisions.
 Short names look nicer, but they might be a part of something else rather than what you want it to be.

-If you decide to use short placeholders, then at least include "." in the end in both parts or string substitution.
+If you decide to use short placeholders, then at least include "." in the end in both parts of string substitution.

 ### 2. Organise constructors into library files